USCGC Liberty

-USCGC Liberty (WPB-1334) is an Island-class cutter of the United States Coast Guard.
-She spent her first 33 years of service homeported in Juneau, Alaska where she patrolled territorial waters, including the Inside Passage.
-In 2016 she won the Hopley Yeaton Cutter Excellence Award for outstanding operational and humanitarian achievements.
-In 2022 she was reassigned to Valdez, Alaska.
+USCGC Liberty (WPB-1334) was an Island-class cutter of the United States Coast Guard.
+Commissioned on December 19, 1989, she spent her first thirty-three years of service homeported in Juneau, Alaska, where she patrolled territorial waters, including the Inside Passage.
+In 2016, she won the Hopley Yeaton Cutter Excellence Award for outstanding operational and humanitarian achievements.
+From 2022 to 2025, she was reassigned to Valdez, Alaska.
+Liberty was decommissioned in Valdez on April 29, 2025.

 Design and characteristics

 The Island-class patrol boats, including Liberty, were constructed in Bollinger Shipyards, Lockport, Louisiana.
-Their design is based on the British Vosper Thornycroft 33 m patrol boats and have similar dimensions.
-Liberty has an overall length of 110 ft, a beam of 21 ft, and a draft of 7 ft at full load.
-The patrol boat has a displacement of 155 tons at full load and 138 tons at half load.
+Their design was based on the British Vosper Thornycroft 33 m patrol boats and have similar dimensions.
+Liberty had an overall length of 110 ft, a beam of 21 ft, and a draft of 7 ft at full load.
+The patrol boat had a displacement of 155 tons at full load and 138 tons at half load.

 The Coast Guard purchased 49 Island-class cutters, and over the course of their construction made several modifications.
-The ships are grouped into A, B, and C classes depending on their design.
-Liberty is a B-class ship and thus has heavier bow plating to prevent hull cracking in heavy seas, among other enhancements.
+The ships were grouped into A, B, and C classes depending on their design.
+Liberty was a B-class ship and thus had heavier bow plating to prevent hull cracking in heavy seas, among other enhancements.

-Liberty is powered two Paxman Valenta 16 CM Diesel engines which drive two 5-blade propellers.
-She has two 99 kW Caterpillar 3304T diesel generators for electrical power.
-Her hull is constructed from high-strength steel, and her superstructure and main deck are constructed from aluminium.
-Stern flaps were retrofitted to reduce hull friction and increase speed and full efficiency.
-Liberty has active fin stabilizers to improve her seakeeping characteristics.
+Liberty was powered by two Paxman Valenta 16 CM Diesel engines which drove two 5-blade propellers.
+She had two 99 kW Caterpillar 3304T diesel generators for electrical power.
+Her hull was constructed from high-strength steel, and her superstructure and main deck were constructed from aluminium.
+Stern flaps were retrofitted to reduce hull friction and increase speed and fuel efficiency.
+Liberty had active fin stabilizers to improve her seakeeping characteristics.

-The Island-class patrol boats have maximum sustained speeds of 29.6 kn.
-They are fitted with one 25mm machine gun and two Browning .50 Caliber Machine Gun.
-They are equipped with satellite navigation systems, collision avoidance systems, and surface radar.
-They have a range of 3380 mi at 8 knots, and an at-sea endurance of five days.
+The Island-class patrol boats had maximum sustained speeds of 29.6 kn.
+They were fitted with one 25mm machine gun and two Browning .50 Caliber Machine Gun.
+They were equipped with satellite navigation systems, collision avoidance systems, and surface radar.
+They had a range of 3380 mi at 8 knots, and an at-sea endurance of five days.

-Liberty carries one 18-foot rigid hull inflatable boat with seating for 8 crew.
+Liberty carried one 18-foot rigid hull inflatable boat with seating for eight crew.

-Liberty's complement is 2 officers and 16 enlisted crew.
+Liberty's complement was 2 officers and 16 enlisted crew.

-Liberty's namesake is Liberty Island in New York Harbor, site of the Statue of Liberty.
+Liberty's namesake was Liberty Island in New York Harbor, site of the Statue of Liberty.